mpetit480/Control-M/SCM OS job/README.md

 ## Short description:
 Control-M Integration plugin to:
-- Run a script from a http(s) Source code management
+- Run a script from a http(s) Source code management or http(s) artifact repository.

 It supports:
 - Unix shell, Linux bash